Resources

 Prepare for meetings

-During a performance review, set aside time for your employee to ask questions and respond to feedback.
+During performance reviews, set aside time for your employee to ask questions.
 You might even want to come prepared with a few questions that prompt feedback.
 It can be especially important to set aside this time for your remote employees, as they may not have as many opportunities to express their opinions as office-based workers.

-However, don’t limit the opportunity to provide feedback to performance reviews alone.
-As you work to establish regular check-ins, you should remember that continuous feedback is most effective when it involves the active participation of both managers and their employees.
-Encouraging your employees to come to you with questions or concerns at any time not only establishes a culture of trust, but can also help improve performance by giving you the chance to clarify expectations and avoid misunderstandings.
+However, don't limit the opportunity to give feedback to performance reviews alone.
+As you work to establish continuous check-ins, you should remember that regular feedback is most effective when it involves the active participation of both managers and their employees.
+Encouraging your employees to come to you with questions or concerns at any time not only establishes a culture of trust but can also help improve performance by giving you the chance to clarify expectations and avoid misunderstandings.

-Technological advancements like Teamble have made it easier than ever to manage remote employees.
-With our user-friendly platform that integrates seamlessly with Slack and Microsoft Teams, we allow you to create an engaging, responsive system of continuous feedback that makes performance management simple and efficient.
+Technological advancements like Teamble have made it easier than ever to manage successful remote performance review.
+With our user-friendly platform that integrates seamlessly with Slack and Microsoft Teams, you will be able to create an engaging, responsive system of continuous feedback that makes performance management simple and efficient.

 If you are interested in seeing how Teamble can help transform your performance management system, give us a try for free or submit questions through our Help feature.